Function Before Fashion: How to get your photo booth ready before your first big event

 Fortunately, I’ve done the leg work for you already!

 To customize your Social Booth interface, locate the Photo Booth Solutions folder on your computer.
-For me, this was hiding under a One note folder on my desktop.
+For me, this was hiding under a Local Dick (C:) folder on my desktop.
 You’ll be able to identify it, because it will have file versions of the default interface already saved in there.

 The premade versions will be very useful in this process.
 You can use these copies as templates to guide your new updates.
 Their outlines are successful because it works around the buttons Social Booth has already designed, so there is no need to reinvent the wheel here.
 Simply complete the following: